 Graduate students can take part in one of the inter-institutional registration programs offered at NC State.
-Under the Inter-Institutional Program, any enrolled degree-seeking graduate student (excluding nondegree students) may register for courses with appropriate approval at the following Universities: Duke University, North Carolina Central University, UNC-Chapel Hill, UNC-Charlotte, and UNC-Greensboro.
+Under the Inter-Institutional Program, any enrolled degree-seeking graduate student (excluding non-degree students) may register for courses with appropriate approval at the following Universities: Duke University, North Carolina Central University, UNC-Chapel Hill, UNC-Charlotte, and UNC-Greensboro.
 In the fall and spring semesters, graduate students can take two courses per term, provided that the student is also registered for at least one course on the NC State campus during the same semester as the requested Inter-Institutional registration.
+In the summer sessions, graduate students can take one course per summer session term, provided that the student is also registered for at least one course as the requested Inter-Institutional registration.
 In the summer sessions, graduate students can take one course per summer session term, provided that the student is also registered for at least one course on the NC State campus during the same session as the requested Inter-Institutional registration.
 Graduate students must obtain approval from their faculty advisor and complete the Inter-Institutional Approval Form.
 More information about this topic can be found on the website of the Inter-Institutional Program.